colltoaction/nx_yaml/README.md

 ### All users

-This library offers four implementations that jointly bypass the [yaml.nodes] library.
-This is transparent to users of `load` and `dump` since the representation graph is an implementation detail.
+This library offers four implementations that jointly bypass the [pyyaml.nodes] library.
+This is transparent when you use `load` and `dump` since the representation graph is an implementation detail.
 This library will be faster thanks to a better graph implementation.

 ### Graph users